For applications that use a converter from KEBA (formerly LTi Motion GmbH), such as the KEBA ServoOne, dSPACE provides two solutions:

 For test setups requiring very fast sample times shorter than 20 µs, RCP platforms including a user-programmable FPGA are the right choice.
 They include:

-dSPACE offers FPGA-extensions for SCALEXIO, MicroAutoBox, MicroLabBox, and PHS-based systems.
-The dSPACE FPGA platforms (DS2655 FPGA Base Board for SCALEXIO, DS1514 FPGA Board for MicroAutoBox, and DS5203 FPGA Board for PHS-based systems) can be adapted to various tasks, which means you can react flexibly to stricter timing requirements, such as signal pre-processing, or accelerating the execution of model parts.
+dSPACE offers FPGA-extensions for SCALEXIO, MicroAutoBox, and MicroLabBox.
+The dSPACE FPGA platforms (DS6602, DS6601, and DS2655 FPGA Base Board for SCALEXIO, DS1514 FPGA Board for MicroAutoBox) can be adapted to various tasks, which means you can react flexibly to stricter timing requirements, such as signal pre-processing, or accelerating the execution of model parts.
 I/O modules for these platforms provide additional analog, digital, and specialized channels.
 FPGAs are especially useful for relieving the processor board of tasks such as signal preprocessing during ECU development.
-Running at 80, 100, or 125 MHz (depending on the platform), the dSPACE FPGA platforms are ideal for application fields such as fast current control loops and customized signal generation.
+Running at 80 or 125 MHz (depending on the platform), the dSPACE FPGA platforms are ideal for application fields such as fast current control loops and customized signal generation.

 Subscribe to our newsletters, or manage or delete your subscriptions